 - 1 teaspoon paprika

-- 2 quarts canola oil or peanut oil (or other neutral-tasting oil with a high smoke point)
+- 2 quarts (1.89 kg) canola oil or peanut oil - or other neutral-tasting oil with a high smoke point

 Instructions

-- Meanwhile, in a large bowl, whisk together the gluten-free flour blend, baking powder, paprika, salt and garlic powder.
+- In a large bowl, whisk together 1 cup (140 g) gluten-free flour blend, 2 teaspoons baking powder, 1 teaspoon paprika, ½ teaspoon garlic powder, and ½ teaspoon salt.

-- Fry for 1-2 minutes, until they are golden brown.
+- Carefully lower into the 365°F oil.
+Fry 1-2 minutes until golden brown.

-- Serve immediately with ranch or marinara sauce.
+- Serve immediately with ranch or marinara for dipping.

 Notes